HiDiHlabs/ssam-lite/docs/source/installation.rst

 Requirements
 ============

-..
-    TODO Check requirements

-SSAM-lite and SSAM-lite-server should run on all modern browsers supporting JavaScript ES5 and webGL.
+SSAM-lite and SSAM-lite-server should run on all modern browsers supporting JavaScript and webGL.
+It has been verified to run on Firefox, Chrome, Edge and Safari.

 SSAM-lite requires an internet connection to access the TensorFlow.js (v2.0.0) library.

 SSAM-lite-server requires Python (v3.9.7) as well as the Python packages Flask (v0.8), pandas (v1.3.2) and NumPy (v1.20.3).
-It also requires the TensorFlow.js (v2.0.0) library, however, this will be downloaded upon first setup and after that, no internet connection is required anymore.
+It also requires the TensorFlow.js (v2.0.0) library, Plotly (v2.5.1), and Bootstrap (v4.0.0), however, these will be downloaded upon first setup and after that, no internet connection is required anymore.